RidaNaz/Next.js/step02_directories_structure/README.md

 }
 ```
 ### Note:
 Although you can use both routers in the same project, routes in app will be prioritized over pages.
-We recommend using only one router in your new project to avoid confusion.
+I recommend using only one router in your new project to avoid confusion.

 ## The public folder (optional)
-Create a public folder to store static assets such as images, fonts, etc. Files inside public directory can then be referenced by your code starting from the base URL (/).
+Create a public folder to store *static assets such as images, fonts, etc*.
+Files inside public directory can then be *referenced* by your code starting from the base URL ***(/)***.

 # Project Structures
 ## Folder Structure of Next.js

 Next.js is a framework built on top of React.js, designed to facilitate server-side rendering and static site generation.
 It's known for its 'convention over configuration'.
 Here's a typical Next.js folder structure:

+- **src/:**  *This is where most of the code lives.
+It typically contains subdirectories like components/, containers/, hooks/, utils/, and others.*

 - **pages/:**  *The heart of a Next.js application.
 Each TypeScript file under this directory becomes a route based on its file name.
 Example: pages/index.ts is the entry point (home page), and pages/about.ts would correspond to the /about route.*

 - **public/:**  *This directory holds static files like images, fonts, and other assets.
 You can reference these files in your code starting from the base URL of your site.*

-- **components/:**  *Although not required by Next.js, it's a common practice to have this folder for all your shared React components.
+- **components/:**  *Although not required by Next.js, it's a common practice to have this folder for all your shared components.
 Example: components/Header.js, components/Footer.js.*

 - **styles/:**  *This is where your CSS files live.
 You can have global styles, and with the support of CSS Modules, you can also have component-specific styles.*